 From time to time, people ask if I provide help or guidance to those who would like to get started as a Virtual Assistant.
 Some are intrigued by the line of work, might have seen when I was featured in FIRST for Women and Women's World magazines, or have heard of H.O.P.E.
 Unlimited from another source.

-While I don't officially coach potential VAs, I am willing to give a free 30-minute strategy session AFTER the interested party reads a book I recommend (and the 10 tips below.)
+While I don't officially coach potential VAs, I am willing to give a free 30-minute video strategy session AFTER the interested party has read this page and at least one book on the topic.

 You Might Make a Good Virtual Assistant If...

 - You have self-discipline.

 - You are patient...clients can be hard to come by and your client roster takes time to build unless you happen to land one client that can provide you the bulk of your work.